 L

-Leading a group discussion on evangelism can be a challenge because the field of evangelism is huge.
+Leading a group discussion on evangelism can feel daunting because the topic covers so much ground.

 If you are

-- leading some other group discussion on evangelism
+- simply leading a small group discussion on evangelism

 Discussion Questions – What is evangelism?